Barbora Mokošová: 2021

 Mokošová began the 2021 season at the European Championships where she finished eighteenth in the all-around final.
 Then at the Varna Challenge Cup, she finished fourth on the uneven bars.
 At the FIT Challenge, she finished eleventh with the team, seventh on the uneven bars, and twenty-seventh in the all-around.
 She then represented Slovakia at the 2020 Summer Olympics where she finished fifty-second in the all-around during the qualification round.
 She won her second World Cup gold medal on the uneven bars at the Koper World Challenge Cup with a score of 13.650.
 Then at the Gym Festival Trnava, she won gold medals on the uneven bars and balance beam.
 She competed on the uneven bars and balance beam at the World Championships but did not advance into the finals.

 Awards

 In 2021, Mokošová was named to Forbes Slovakia's 30 Under 30 list.

 Personal life

 Mokošová speaks Slovak, English, and German.
 She is a European Young Ambassador (EYA) for the European Youth Olympic Festival.
+In August 2025, she married former hockey player Filip Kundrát.